 Employment relationships are based on established national laws and practices.
 Obligations to employees under applicable social security regulations, and apprentices’ schemes, are entered into with a full undertaking to carry these out.
 Excessive use of fixed-term contracts for the purposes of avoiding employee rights and benefits is not permitted.

-Pollinate prides ourselves on honest and direct communication with our employees and will continue to put this at the forefront of our culture.
-We recognise our employee’s rights to join or form trade unions, and to bargain collectively as permitted by national laws.
+Pollinate prides itself on honest and direct communication with its employees and will continue to put this at the forefront of our culture.
+We recognise our employees’ rights to join or form trade unions, and to bargain collectively as permitted by national laws.
 These rights will not be restricted or interfered with.
 Pollinate adopts an open attitude towards the activities of trade unions and their organisational activities.
 Workers’ representatives are not discriminated against and have the ability to carry out their representative functions in the workplace.
 Where the right to freedom of association and collective bargaining is restricted by law, we will facilitate, and not hinder, the development of parallel means for independent and free association and bargaining.

 Pollinate undertakes to ensure that its Human Rights Policy is communicated effectively to all relevant employees, contractors, suppliers, agents and any other third party working with us as part of our operations.